The Real Estate Investment Structure Taxation Review: Italy

 - central banks or entities that manage the official reserves of a state (sovereign wealth funds).

-Capital gains deriving from the sale for consideration or from the redemption of units of REIFs or SICAFs, realised by non-resident investors without a PE in Italy, are deemed to be accrued in Italy if the units are not traded on regulated markets.79 Those capital gains are, in principle, subject to a 26 per cent substitutive tax, in lieu of ordinary income taxes.80 However, if the applicable double tax treaty provides the exclusive right to tax to the state of residence of the investor, capital gains are not taxable in Italy.81
+Capital gains deriving from the sale for consideration or from the redemption of units of REIFs or SICAFs, realised by non-resident investors without a PE in Italy, are deemed to be accrued in Italy if the units are not traded in regulated markets.70 Those capital gains are, in principle, subject to a 26 per cent substitutive tax, in lieu of ordinary income taxes.71 However, if the applicable double tax treaty provides the exclusive right to tax to the state of residence of the investor, capital gains are not taxable in Italy.72

-A domestic tax exemption is provided for capital gains realised by certain non-resident investors.82 In particular, capital gains realised by the following non-resident investors83 are not included in the taxable income and are, therefore, exempt from the 26 per cent substitutive tax:
+A domestic tax exemption is provided for capital gains realised by certain non-resident investors.73 In particular, capital gains realised by the following non-resident investors74 are not included in the taxable income and are therefore exempt from the 26 per cent substitutive tax:

 - entities resident in a state that allows the exchange of information for tax purposes;